cancellogic/lecturner/README.md

 Turns PDFs and text files into narrated MP3 audiobooks.
 Keep up with professional papers on your commute.
 Powered by Qwen3-TTS, Qwen3-4B, Whisper, and ffmpeg via [lucasjinreal Crane](https://github.com/lucasjinreal/Crane).

-Pure Rust.
+Previously with python but now pure Rust.
 Download the models, jot file locations in lecturner.toml and OS in cargo and build.
 No Python. `cargo build --release` and you're done...

 ---